One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Neural Talking-Head Video Conferencing

 The receiver receives the entropy-encoded representation and uses the entropy decoder to recover $\delta_{d,k}$ and $R_d, t_d$.
 They are then fed into our talking-head synthesis framework to reconstruct the original image $d$.
 We assume that the source image $s$ is sent to the receiver at the beginning of the video conferencing session or re-used from a previous session.
 Hence, it does not consume additional bandwidth.
 We note that the source image is different from the I-frame in traditional video codecs.
 While I-frames are sent frequently in video conferencing, our source image only needs to be sent once at the beginning.
 Moreover, the source image can be an image of the same person captured on a different day, a different person, or even a face portrait painting.

 {\bf Adaptive number of keypoints.} Our basic model uses a fixed number of keypoints during training and inference.
-However, since the bits being transmitted are proportional to the number of keypoints, it is advantageous to change this number to accommodate varying bandwidth requirements dynamically.
+However, since the transmitted bits are proportional to the number of keypoints, it is advantageous to change this number to accommodate varying bandwidth requirements dynamically.
 Using keypoint dropouts at training time, we derive a model that can dynamically use a smaller number of keypoints for reconstruction.
 This allows us to transmit even fewer bits without compromising visual quality.
-On average, with the proposed adaptive scheme, the number of keypoint deformations sent is reduced from $K=20$ to $11.52$.
+On average, with the adaptive scheme, the number of sent keypoints is reduced from $K=20$ to $11.52$ (\supplementary{C.2}).

 {\bf Benchmark dataset.} We manually select a dataset of $222$ high-quality talking-head videos.
 Each video's resolution is $512\times512$ and the length is up to $1024$ frames for evaluation.

 {\bf Baselines.} We compare our video streaming method with the popular H.264 codec.
 In order to conform to real-time video streaming cases, we disable the use of bidirectional B-frames, as this uses information from the future.
 By varying the constant rate factor (CRF) while encoding the ground truth input videos, we can obtain a set of videos of varying qualities and sizes suitable for a range of bandwidth availability.
 We also compare with FOMM~\cite{siarohin2019first} and fs-vid2vid~\cite{wang2019few}, which also use keypoints or facial landmarks.
 For a fair comparison, we also compress their keypoints and Jacobians using our entropy coding scheme.